AT-Publishing/website/_howto/2019-10-19---coupon-bitfinex.md

 ---

+#### Here for the quick action?

 Enter Bitfinex Referral Code `5egV78YtlC` and get **6% fee discount** for any sign up.

+* No KYC required.
-No KYC required, no minimum deposit required.
+* No minimum deposit required.

+Thank you for playing, good bye.

+Now for the rest of the article.

-#### How to get fee discount on Bitfinex
+#### How to get a fee discount on Bitfinex

 {% amp700cloud none {{page.image[1]}} %}